Action of Faial: Battle

-At noon all four ships exchanged broadsides and musket volleys in a battle that lasted for nearly a whole day.
+At noon all four ships began exchanging broadsides and musket volleys in a battle that lasted for nearly a whole day.
 The English ships tried to board the Cinco Chagas but were repelled by the larger Portuguese numbers.
-As casualties mounted on both sides the decks of the carrack were cluttered with dead and wounded.
+As casualties mounted on both sides the decks of the carrack were cluttered with the dead and wounded.

 The battle went on with the English trying to board the ship three times.
-All three attempts however were repelled by the Portuguese - putting up a brave fight knowing the riches were too great to lose.
-The captain of the Mayflower George Cave was killed which discouraged his men from attacking.
+All three attempts were repelled by the Portuguese, putting up a brave fight knowing the riches were too great to lose.
+George Cave, captain of the Mayflower, was killed, which discouraged his men from attacking.
 The crew of Sampson was repulsed with losses and fighting continued for several hours with the four ships moored to each other.
-Shortly after, the other two ships, having lost hope of mastering Chagas drifted off and Nicholas Downton was severely wounded and William Antony later was mortally wounded.
+Shortly after, the other two ships, having lost hope of mastering Chagas, drifted off and Nicholas Downton was severely wounded and William Antony later was mortally wounded.

-However, on having noticed that Cinco Chagas had no guns aft, in a deft maneuver the English returned to the attack concentrating their fire on the stern panel of Portuguese ship.
-The Royal Exchange made another boarding attack this time succeeding in carrying the ship after bitter fighting.
-Whilst heavy hand-to-hand fighting was ongoing a fire had started on a tarpaulin during the exchange of fire and then spread further to the rigging and the masts.
+The English, having noticed that Cinco Chagas had no guns aft, returned to the attack in a deft manoeuvre and concentrated their fire on the stern panel of the carrack.
+The Royal Exchange made another boarding attempt, this time succeeding in carrying the ship after bitter fighting.
+Whilst the heavy hand-to-hand fighting was ongoing, a fire started on a tarpaulin and then spread further to the rigging and the masts.
 The fire could not be put out because sharpshooters on board the English ships were taking the Portuguese one by one as they tried to man the pumps.